Categories: News

 One group is hoping to use the upcoming Valentine’s Day holiday to change that.

-As the Huffington Post reported on Monday, Facebook event titled “Bury the White House in Books on Valentine’s Day!” is encouraging those opposed to the new president to send him books – “his least favorite form of entertainment,” HuffPo noted.
+As the Huffington Post reported on Monday, a Facebook event titled “Bury the White House in Books on Valentine’s Day!” is encouraging those opposed to the new president to send him books – “his least favorite form of entertainment,” HuffPo noted.

 Leaders are Readers, the organization that launched the effort, asks participants to follow three simple steps: